lokichubs/lokichubs.github.io/_projects/8_project.md

 ---
 layout: page
 title: Music Production
-description: a collection of different beats i've made
+description: A collection of different beats i've made
 img: assets/img/MP_Cover.jpeg
 importance: 2
 category: fun
-giscus_comments: true
+giscus_comments: false
 ---

 I like making tracks in FL Studio in my free time.
 So far I've made multiple tracks but not all of them are mixed - expect this list to get larger and update more frequently